ip target image

 share image

-IELTS is an English language proficiency test for higher education application and migration purposes, recognised by more than 10,000 organisations worldwide.
 If you want to study abroad in an English-speaking environment, you will need to prove your English skills with a test such as IELTS.
 Even if you are a native-English speaker, you may still need to show official proof of your English language abilities.

-The first point to note is that there are two types of IELTS tests, namely the IELTS academic and IELTS general training test.
+There are two types of IELTS tests, namely the IELTS academic and IELTS general training test.
 If you are looking to study for an undergraduate or postgraduate degree at a university in an English-speaking environment, you will need to take the IELTS academic test.

 This will prepare you for understanding and using academic language during your studies.
 It will also give your prospective university an idea of your language level and if you would benefit from additional tuition.